newcontext-oss/kitchen-terraform/source/documentation/driver.html.md

 terraform workspace delete <name>
 ~~~

-## Configuration Attributes
+## Configuration

-The configuration attributes of the driver control the behaviour of the Terraform
-commands that are run.
 Within the
 [Kitchen configuration file](http://kitchen.ci/docs/getting-started/kitchen-yml),
-these attributes must be declared in the `driver` mapping along with the plugin name.
+the `driver` mapping must be declared along with the plugin name:

 ~~~
 driver:
   name: terraform
-  example_attribute: some value
 ~~~
 {: .language-yaml}

+### Attributes

+The configuration attributes of the driver control the behaviour of the
+Terraform commands that are run.

 ### backend_configurations